Light field integration in SUGRA theories: Two-derivative SUGRA effective theories

-The discussion in \cite{Brizi:2009nn} starts by noticing that the usual two-derivative truncation for an effective description of a field theory is not enough when SUSY is required, as higher order terms in the spinor bilinears and auxiliary fields are mapped, by SUSY transformations, to higher order derivative terms.
-Therefore, a further truncation in spinor bilinears and auxiliary fields should be imposed which will be reliable only if the missing terms are negligible.
-At the superfield level this translates to neglect SUSY covariant derivatives in the K\"ahler potential and superpotential in the effective description.
-In other words, the solutions to the superfield e.o.m., for the fields that are being mapped out, should correspond either to field configurations where all the SUSY covariant derivatives are negligible, or such that are independent of any non-negligible one. \\ We work directly with the K\"ahler invariant function, $G= K+\ln|W|^2$, as this K\"ahler gauge is usually cleaner in the results and therefore convenient for cases where the superpotential is non vanishing or, as in our case, does not introduce any important scaling by, say, a tiny VEV.
+We work directly with the K\"ahler invariant function, $G= K+\ln|W|^2$, as this K\"ahler gauge is usually cleaner in the results and therefore convenient for cases where the superpotential is non vanishing or, as in our case, does not introduce any important scaling by, say, a tiny VEV.
 It is also convenient to use the superconformal formalism and compensator technique to write down the action \cite{Kaku:1978nz,VanNieuwenhuizen:1981ae,Kugo:1982cu}.
 In this setup the off-shell minimal SUGRA supermultiplet is split and one of the two auxiliary fields is now contained in a compensator chiral supermultiplet $\Phi$, required by Weyl symmetry, which later on is gauge fixed in order to recover the actual symmetries of SUGRA.
 Under this formalism the tensor calculi are almost the same of rigid SUSY, allowing to write down the Lagrangian as an integral over rigid supercoordinates.
-In our K\"ahler gauge, for the moment without gauge interactions, the Lagrangian reads \cite{Kugo:1982cu,Ferrara:1983dh}:
+In our K\"ahler gauge, for the moment without gauge interactions, the generic two-derivative Lagrangian reads \cite{Kugo:1982cu,Ferrara:1983dh}:

 the ellipses containing terms implying the graviton, gravitino and the remaining auxiliary field from the SUGRA multiplet, also including couplings with the matter multiplets.
-For the moment we neglect them in our analysis and comment about the consistency of the procedure at the end. \\ We regard models with two sectors of chiral fields $\{H^i\}$ and $\{L^\alpha\}$ (notice the distinction in the indices), being the $H$ the ones to be integrated out.
-The exact superfield e.o.m. for the $H^i$ then reads:
+For the moment we neglect them in our analysis and comment about the consistency of the procedure at the end. \\ Again we consider models with two sectors of chiral fields $\{H^i\}$ and $\{L^\alpha\}$, then the exact superfield e.o.m. for the $H^i$ reads: